Connect a Google BigQuery database to your Stitch account as a destination.

 Understand how Stitch loads nested data structures in version 2 of the Google BigQuery destination.

-In this article, we’ll cover how append-only replication works and how to account for it in your queries.
+Learn how Append-only Loading works and how to account for it in your queries.

 Destination Loading Error Reference Resolve errors related to loading data into your Stitch destination.